FAQ

 Retreat Arrival & Practicalities

-- White comfortable clothing for the ceremonies
+- White, comfortable clothing for the ceremonies

-- Shoes for walking in high grass/forest/mud/rain
+- Shoes for walking in high grass, forest, mud, or rain

 - Flashlight with extra batteries